agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-4-23-Face-Detection.md

 # argument parsers
 ap = argparse.ArgumentParser()
-ap.add_argument("-c", "--cascade", required=True, help="Path to where the face cascade is") #pre-trained face detector provided by OpenCV ap.add_argument("-i", "--image", required=True, help="Path to where the image is") args = vars(ap.parse_args())
+ap.add_argument("--cascade", required=True, help="Path to where the face cascade is") #pre-trained face detector provided by OpenCV ap.add_argument("--image", required=True, help="Path to where the image is") args = vars(ap.parse_args())

 # load the image and convert it to grayscale